Dhammasattha: History

-In traditional Burmese law, the order of precedence was mutual arbitration, yazathats, and dhammathat.
+In Burmese customary law, the order of precedence was mutual arbitration, yazathats, and dhammathat.
 Burmese dhammathats were supplemented by interpretive guidance in the form of ameindaw (edicts) or pyandan.

 There is an extensive tradition of dhammasattha exegesis, particularly in Myanmar.
-Hundreds of dhammasatth, commentaries, and related legal texts are extant in parabaik (palm-leaf manuscript) form.
+Hundreds of dhammasattha, commentaries, and related legal texts are extant in parabaik (palm-leaf manuscript) form.

 Legal history

 Dhammasatths influenced a number of Southeast Asian societies prior to the colonial era in matters concerning marriage, theft, assault, slavery, debt, kingship, property, inheritance as well as other issues.
 In contemporary Burma, although colonial and post-colonial laws predominate, it remains acceptable practice to use dhammathat in law courts in certain areas of family and inheritance law.